AAA Study Reveals Young Millennials as the Worst Drivers in the U.S.

 A recent study conducted by the American Automobile Association (AAA) Foundation for Traffic Safety shows that young millennials between the ages of 19 and 24 years old are the most likely to engage in high-risk behavior while driving.

 The study used speeding, texting while driving, and red-light running to measure 2,511 drivers, 16 years or older, to determine which age groups are more likely to violate traffic laws and roadway safety.
-According to the AAA Foundation, 88 percent of young millennials reported to have taken part in at least one risky behavior behind the wheel within the last 30 days.
+According to the AAA Foundation, 88 percent of young millennials reported to have taken part in at least one risky behavior behind the whee that could cause a serious auto accident within the last 30 days.

 Although young millennials’ violations were high, the study’s findings show that a majority of every generation frequently engages in dangerous driving behaviors.
 By percentage rank, the age groups who reported engaging in speeding, red-light running or texting behind the wheel in the past 30 days include: